 The worldwide economic conditions during the last seven years placed the Solid Wood model out of reach for some aspiring jazz guitarists.
-The laminate models are not a change, but rather a response to the strong demand for an entry and mid level model, that had the same great looks, same “plays like butter” neck, beautiful neck and head stock appointments - at an extremely affordable pricing structure that is commensurate with the lesser cost of raw materials.
+The laminate model isn’t a change, but rather a response to the strong demand for a mid level model that had the same great looks, same “plays like butter” neck, beautiful neck and head stock appointments – at an extremely affordable pricing structure that is commensurate with the lesser cost of raw materials.

 Due to our shipping volume, FedEx provides us with preferential shipping rates.
 In our experience, Fedex is also the most reliable, and most importantly, “damage free” shipping service worldwide.
 We extend those highly discounted rates to our international patrons at great savings.
 For a custom deeply discounted FedEx shipping quote, please click here.
 EMS shipping is also available for some countries.
 We will provide you with the best shipping option for your location.

 Short answer: Conti Guitars are not made in any single factory location.